locnnil/workshop/docs/reference/workspace_start.rst

 - If a workspace is already started or wasn't yet launched, an error occurs
 - When interrupted, the command attempts to gracefully revert its actions
+- To stop a started workspace, use 'workspace stop'

 Global options